Suppliers terms and conditions

 11. Force Majeure

 11.1 Neither party will be liable for any delay in performing any of its obligations under the Agreement if such delay is caused by unforeseeable circumstances beyond the reasonable control of that party including, but not limited to any form of government intervention and lock-outs, (provided they do not result from an act or omission of Supplier) or similar events.
-That party will be entitled (subject to giving the other party full particulars of the circumstances in question and to using its best endeavors to resume full performance without avoidable delay) to a reasonable extension of time for the performance of such obligations.
+That party will be entitled (subject to giving the other party full particulars of the circumstances in question and to using its best endeavours to resume full performance without avoidable delay) to a reasonable extension of time for the performance of such obligations.
 If any delay has not been resolved within reasonable time, the party not so delaying may terminate the Agreement immediately on written notice to the other.

 12. Consequences of Termination